-- Nike Magista – not just for playmakers, this cleat allows keepers to play any pass they want thanks to the textured upper.
-The Flywire technology and interior heel counter give the type of lockdown keepers crave when diving around the area.You don’t need to look far to find a pro goalkeeper in this cleat.
-The Magista comes in both a low cut and dynamic fit collar option based on what players prefer.
-Read more about the Magista in our guide to Nike soccer cleats.
+1. Nike Phantom Vision – not just for playmakers, this cleat allows keepers to play any pass they want thanks to the laceless Flyknit upper covered in Nike’s ACC (All Conditions Control).
+The quadfit interior booty and ghost lace system combine perfectly with the heel counter give the type of lockdown keepers crave when diving around the area.You don’t need to look far to find a pro goalkeeper in this cleat.
+Read more about the Phantom Vision in our guide to Nike soccer cleats.

-- Adidas X – with a strong heel counter and a textured laceless upper, this cleat is ideally suited to goalkeepers who like the ball at their feet.
+2. Adidas X – with a strong heel counter and a textured laceless upper, this cleat is ideally suited to goalkeepers who like the ball at their feet.
 The laces on the knitted sock give the lockdown keepers need for explosive movements so there is no downside with these cleats.
-It’s no wonder David DeGea wears these exclusively.
+It’s no wonder David DeGea wears the X18.1 exclusively.
 Find out more about the X in our guide to adidas soccer cleats.

 The ultimate test for any cleat is to try them on and see how they feel, but you will be on the right path with these suggestions.
 Be sure to check out our full cleat guides for Nike, adidas, and Puma which give more information on the full array of cleats and their benefits.

 It’s easy to tell the best soccer cleats for goalkeepers by looking at what pro keepers are wearing when you watch them on TV.
 If you look closely, you’ll see the cleats we’ve recommended are amongst the most popular choices for top keepers.